 In southern Madagascar, famine is imminent.
 Children have abandoned school, and spend their time begging or foraging for food – leaves, seeds, even cactus mixed with mud.

-The impact of Covid-19 lockdowns last year was devastating: urban people could not work, and rural people could not farm.
-Earning nothing in 2020 means nothing to spend during the lean season of early 2021.
+The impact of Covid-19 lockdowns last year was devastating: urban people could not work, rural people could not farm.
+Nothing earned in 2020 means nothing to spend during the lean season of early 2021.

-In Zimbabwe, a new lockdown was imposed on January 2.
+In Zimbabwe a new lockdown was imposed on 2 January.
 What good are the longed-for and prayed-for rains if people cannot plant or tend their crops?

 Please save our Christian brothers and sisters.